Jesus Saves, But How?

 How do we honor complexity (e.g., Lev 16's two goats, Ps 107's varieties of sin)?

-Is there underlying harmony among theories of atonement, or exclusivity?
+Isn't there more underlying harmony among theories of atonement than debates have discerned?

-One synthetic approach is to discover and examine atonement along the narrative of Jesus' whole ministry:
+Besides associating the threefold office with atonement theories, another synthetic approach to this pluriformity is to discover and examine atonement along the narrative of Jesus' whole ministry:

 Incarnation (Christmas): assumption, divinization.